wastelandcyberpunk/wastelandcyberpunk/README.md

 ## BOUNDARIES

-> do not ask for my discord, i dont give it out cuz dms give me extreme anxiety
+> some of us may give out our discord, however dont expect other fronters to respond even if you were originally given it by us

-> do follow me on twitter, i follow back
+> do follow us on twitter, we follow back

-> dont boop me please, it just kinda pesters me
+> dont boop us please, it just kinda pesters us

-> im 'low functioning' autistic, im gonna act weird and cringe and if youre gonna be a little baby about it fuck right off
+> we're 'low functioning' autistic, we gonna act weird and cringe

-> i struggle with empathy a lot, im very likely sociopathic, sorry if i act emotionally unavailable LOL ‎
+> we struggle with empathy a lot, we're very likely sociopathic, sorry if we act emotionally unavailable LOL

+> some of us are here to make friends, others to just talk, again dont expect all fronters to interact!
+‎
 ***